-Planting in water is different because a pond has different depths of water.
-Each depth of water grows different types of water plant.
+Planting in water is different.
+A pond has different depths of water.
+Each depth of water grows different types of pond plant.
+So these plants have to be different to garden plants.

 - the correct depth of water for each plant type is vital